Nakul-Verma/Sales_Dashboard/README.md

 One of the things about this project is that the Sales Dashboard is easy to use and looks professional.
 This makes it simple for people to understand what is going on and make decisions quickly.

 This project shows that we can clean up data make a plan for it do calculations design a good dashboard and tell a story with data.
 It also shows that we can use Power BI to solve business problems.
-Overall this Sales Dashboard Capstone Project shows that we are good at analyzing data and making it look good which is great for a career in data analytics and business intelligence.
+Overall this Sales Dashboard Project shows that we are good at analyzing data and making it look good which is great for a career in data analytics and business intelligence.